About Ibram X. Kendi

 After working for a time as a journalist at The Virginian Pilot, Kendi pursued his graduate studies.
 At 27 years old, he earned his doctoral degree in African American Studies from Temple University in 2010.
 The year before, Kendi began his career as an assistant professor of African American history at SUNY Oneonta in upstate New York, before moving down the road to SUNY Albany, and then to the University of Florida, and now AU.
 In 2017, he became a full professor, the highest professorial rank, at 34 years old.

 Kendi has been visiting professor at Brown University, a 2013 National Academy of Education/Spencer Postdoctoral Fellow, and postdoctoral fellow at the Rutgers Center for Historical Analysis.
 He has also resided at The John W. Kluge Center at the Library of Congress as the American Historical Association’s 2010-2011 J. Franklin Jameson Fellow in American History.
 In the summer of 2011, he lived in Chicago as a short-term fellow in African American Studies through the Black Metropolis Research Consortium.
 He has received research fellowships, grants, and visiting appointments from a variety of other universities, foundations, professional associations, and libraries, including the Lyndon B. Johnson Library & Museum, University of Chicago, Wayne State University, Emory University, Duke University, Princeton University, UCLA, Washington University, Wake Forest University, and the historical societies of Kentucky and Southern California.
 In 2017, The Root 100 listed him as the 29th most influential African American between the ages of 25 and 45 and the second most influential college professor.
 In 2019, Kendi was awarded the prestigious Guggenheim Fellowship.

-His next book, HOW TO BE AN ANTIRACIST, will be published on August 13, 2019 by One World, an imprint of Random House.
+His third book, HOW TO BE AN ANTIRACIST, was published on August 13, 2019 by One World, an imprint of Random House.